GafuuGt/Growtopia-Autofarm/README.md

 3. WAIT FOR THE MESSAGE "INJECTED"

-4. OPEN GROWTOPIA AND PRESS F11 OR INS TO OPEN THE MENU.
+4. OPEN GROWTOPIA AND PRESS F11 OR INS TO OPEN THE MENU

 # Showcase
 https://www.youtube.com/watch?v=jOPf8FIDUP4&t=10s